 Walter Williams, a Bundjalung man, was born at Bonalbo in the 1890s to Lansbury Williams, a renowned stockman and tracker, and Emily Charles.
 Lansbury Williams probably spoke the Gidhabal dialect of Bundjalung.
 Walter was also the great-grandson of King Bobby and Queen Jinny Little who both had strong ties to Yulgilbar Station on the Clarence River.
-Before taking the job as the tracker at Casino in 1920, he worked as a bush labourer and horse breaker.
+Before taking the job as the tracker at Casino in about 1919, he worked as a bush labourer and horse breaker.
 On one occasion, he drove 200 horses to Tabulam before breaking them all.
 He was a master horseman.

 This website explores the history of Aboriginal trackers in NSW from 1862 when the current NSW Police Force was established through to 1973 when the last tracker, Norman Walford, retired.
-You can read about the lives of individual trackers and some of the incredible tracking feats they performed.
-There is also information about the police stations where they worked and...Learn More ►
+You can read about the lives of individual trackers and some of the incredible tracking feats they...Learn More ►

 There were over 200 NSW police stations that employed Aboriginal trackers between 1862 and 1973.
 Many were concentrated in the central-west and north-west of the state, the agricultural and pastoral heartland of NSW.
 This is because one of the main jobs of trackers was to pursue sheep, cattle and horse thieves.
 Trackers sometimes lived in small huts out the back...Learn More ►